 Tenant, Coastline Housing

-With rising tenant energy costs, Kensa’s micro heat network solution, (also known as district heating), is the ideal choice for heating system replacements in properties located off the gas grid or heated by electricity.
+With rising tenant energy costs, Shared Ground Loop Arrays are the ideal choice for heating system replacements in properties located off the gas grid or heated by electricity.

-With a number of properties linked to the micro district heat network, landlords are able to receive a 20 year income through the Renewable Heat Incentive.
+With a number of properties linked to the Shared Ground Loop Array, landlords are able to receive a 20 year income through the Renewable Heat Incentive.

 Our Wellbeing Plan commits us to a continual improvement in our energy use and carbon footprint.
 This project is a fantastic example of how we can use renewable energy sources to help reduce our carbon footprint, tackle fuel poverty and support the global agreement to achieve net zero emissions by the second half of the century.